 Day 19: Departure from Kathmandu.

-Upon arrival at Kathmandu International Airport (TIA) Halesi Trek transfer to hotel and briefing about the your trips.
+Upon arrival at Kathmandu International Airport (TIA) Halesi Trek transfer to hotel and briefing about your trips.
 Overnight at hotel.

-We start our scenic drive after an early morning, traveling by private jeep it will be new experiences with long drive out of the valley and through picturesque landscape.
+We start our scenic drive after an early morning, traveling by private jeep it will be new experiences with a long drive out of the valley and through a picturesque landscape.
 The beautiful scenery along the way includes rivers, terraced fields, villages and on clear days, sights of the snowy mountains including Gauri-Shankar (7,150m).
-At about the halfway mark, we will have a lunch break a little over half way and then finally reach Jiri Bazer a large town with a market area as well as start of early Everest expeditions from Jiri Bazer) then on a recent extension of the road, to Bhandar.
+At about the halfway mark, we will have a lunch break a little over half way and then finally reach Jiri Bazer a large town with a market area as well as the start of early Everest expeditions from Jiri Bazer) then on a recent extension of the road, to Bhandar.
 Overnight at guesthouse.

 From the village follow a new trail that roughly contours along the northern side of the valley; before dropping to a suspension bridge over the Bhandar Khola.
 Follow the southern bank to Kinja (1570m) A steep zigzag path ascends to the (ridge) Chimbu (2170m).
-Beyond the village a fork to the right heads up through farmland to the friendly village of Sete.
+Beyond the village, a fork to the right heads up through farmland to the friendly village of Sete.
 Overnight at guesthouse.

 From today your trek is completely in Sherpa territory and starts by climbing from Sete to the top of the 3530m high Lamjura Bhanjyang.
-The way is scenic and varied through forests of rhododendron, magnolia, maple and birch.
-This section of the trail is also well known for spotting birds like sun birds, flycatchers, laughing thrushes and so on.
+The way is scenic and varied through forests of rhododendron, magnolia, maple, and birch.
+This section of the trail is also well known for spotting birds like sunbirds, flycatchers, laughing thrushes and so on.
 Lamjura Bhanjyang is the highest point on the trek between Bhandar and Namche Bazaar and is marked by a tangle of stones, twigs and prayer flags.
-On the eastern side of the pass the route descents steeply for about 400m through fragrant fir and hemlock forests and then levels out passing the small village and Continuing our way down you will arrive in Junbesi, a splendid Sherpa village amid beautiful surroundings.
+On the eastern side of the pass the route descends steeply for about 400m through fragrant fir and hemlock forests and then levels out passing the small village and Continuing our way down you will arrive in Junbesi, a splendid Sherpa village amid beautiful surroundings.
 Overnight at guesthouse.

 After leaving Junbesi in the morning cross the Junbesi Khola (river) and then climb steeply uphill, contouring above the houses to the end of the ridge.
 From here you have excellent views of Mt.
 Everest (8848m.)
 Thamserku (6608m), Kantega (6779m) and Mera Peak (6454m).
 This is the first view of Everest on this trek, although the lower peaks in the foreground seem to dwarf the higher, more distant mountains.
 After passing the Ringmo Khola river, the trail ascends to Ringmo village, with its abundant fruit orchards.
 Beyond Ringmo we climb to the Takshindu La pass (3071m), where one can see the isolated monastery of Takshindu, a superb example of Sherpa architecture and we will continue to Nunthala.
 Overnight at guesthouse.